 Skip to content

-Setting up a family investment structure: will it be an OEIC, AUT or a FIC
+Setting up a family investment structure: will it be an OEIC, AUT or a FIC?

 Insight

 We are frequently asked to advise on putting in place legal structures to hold assets and investments.
 A key question is what is the most appropriate structure to use?
-The answer, as is often the case, is it depends on a number of factors and it may be that two structures are needed.
+The answer, as is often the case, is it depends on a number of factors, and it may be that two structures are needed.

 There is a broad choice of vehicles which can be used, ranging from offshore companies, trusts and foundations to onshore companies and trusts.
-In this article we focus on two UK structures first, an FCA authorised fund (either an open-ended investment company (OEIC) or an authorised unit trust (AUT)) and secondly a family investment company (FIC).
+In this article we focus on two UK structures first, an FCA authorised fund (either an open-ended investment company (OEIC) or an authorised unit trust (AUT)), and secondly, a family investment company (FIC).
 The acronyms used can give an impression of greater complexity than is the case in practice.

 We summarise below the key aspects of these structures and their differences.
 Of course, this is only a summary of the main features and is not legal advice.